-I'm a 28 year old Architect in Training from Trujillo Alto, Puerto Rico.
-I love everything that has to do with design, but my focus is on residential and commercial architecture in the urban environment through sustainable design practices.
-With a passionate belief that great design can enhance lives and make a difference to those that use and engage with it, my process involves examining each project’s context in order to come up with design solutions that feel appropriate to the situation at hand.
-I enjoy working with people who share the same passion as I have for what they do.
+I'm an architect on track to licensure with three years of professional experience.
+I love everything that has to do with design, but my experience in architecture is mainly in high-end residential projects, with some hospitality, institutional, office, and retail design experience.
+With a passionate belief that great design can enhance lives and make a difference to those that use and engage with it, my process involves examining each project’s context in order to come up with design solutions that cater to the client’s needs and expectations with a responsible approach to the environment.
+I enjoy working with people and being part of a motivated team with diverse challenges and high expectations.
 You'll find some examples of my work bellow and more will be uploaded in the near future.

 Click on CV to Download